Cablevision: October 2010: FOX and MyNetworkTV dispute affecting WNYW-TV, WWOR-TV and WTXF-TV

-Cablevision's contract with News Corp to carry FOX (including MyNetwork TV) expired on October 15, 2010.
-The contract includes WNYW and WWOR-TV in New York and WTXF in Philadelphia.
-The contract also includes the cable networks National Geographic Wild, Fox Business, and Fox Deportes (formerly Fox Sports en Español).
-Programming affected by the dispute includes the coverage of the NFL on Fox, 2010 National League Championship Series, part of the 2010 World Series, and popular shows like American Idol and Glee.
+Cablevision's contract with News Corp to carry Fox (including MyNetworkTV) expired on October 15, 2010.
+The contract included WNYW and WWOR-TV in New York and WTXF in Philadelphia.
+The contract also included the cable networks National Geographic Wild, Fox Business, and Fox Deportes (formerly Fox Sports en Español).
+Programming affected by the dispute included the coverage of the NFL on Fox, the 2010 National League Championship Series, part of the 2010 World Series, and popular shows like American Idol and Glee.

 On October 16, 2010, at 12:01 am, Fox pulled all of their networks involved in the dispute from Cablevision subscribers.
 Because of Cablevision's dispute with Fox, Cablevision customers missed multiple new episodes of Fox network programming, multiple weeks of the NBA season, and the entire NLCS.
 Cablevision looped a public service announcement on each affected channel and forcing all of its customers' set-top boxes to channel 1999, which looped the same announcement, much like was done when Scripps Networks and ABC/Disney pulled their cable channels' programming.
 On October 27, 2010, the same day as Game 1 of the World Series, Cablevision offered a new one-year deal to FOX, which was rejected, continuing the blackout.
 Cablevision also repeatedly called on FOX to submit to binding arbitration, an offer which FOX repeatedly did not take Cablevision up on.

 The channels were restored during the evening of October 30, 2010, the same day as Game 3 of the World Series.
 News Corp and Cablevision reached a deal "in principle" to restore the channels.
 News Corp did not disclose the terms of the deal, but Cablevision said it paid the higher fees Fox and News Corp wanted, "because it does not think its customers should any longer be denied the Fox programs they wish to see."